godfat/rest-core/README.md

 particular web service.

 [rest-core][] is invented for that, inspired by [Rack][] and [Faraday][].
-One can simply use pre-built dedicated clients provided by rest-core, we assumed this would be the most cases.
-Or if someone is not satisfied with the pre-built one, one can use pre-built "middlewares" and "apps" provided by rest-core, to compose and build the dedicated clients (s)he prefers.
+One can simply use pre-built dedicated clients provided by rest-core, assuming this would be the most cases.
+Or if someone is not satisfied with the pre-built ones, one can use pre-built "middlewares" and "apps" provided by rest-core, to compose and build the dedicated clients (s)he prefers.
 Or, even go further that create custom "middlewares", which should be fairly easy, and use that along with pre-built ones to compose a very customized client.